 96. Make up silly limericks.
 Skills (or not) aside, trying to make up some limericks is likely to make you laugh.
 Here are 5 tips for writing limericks.

 97. Enter some travel competitions.
 Try to win your next trip for free.
 Travel Dave has some suggestions on how to win.

 98. Lie in.
 Remember all those time you were at home, when the alarm went off at o’dark-thirty, then you heard the rain and wanted to roll over and go back to sleep?
 Now’s your chance.

 99. Look for underground activities.
 Salt mines.
 Caves.
 Catacombs.
 What’s near you?
 Perhaps one of these top underground tourist attractions.

 100. Play on Pinterest.
-As well as being a world of pretty things, Pinterest is an endless source for inspiration from craft projects and books to read and games to play to places to go.
+As well as being a world of pretty things, Pinterest is an endless source of inspiration from craft projects and books to read and games to play to places to go.
 If you can’t find it on Pinterest, it probably isn’t worth doing.
-You’ll find all my travel inspiration on Pinterest here and my Prosecco related Pinterest profile here.
+You’ll find all my travel inspiration on Pinterest here and my Prosecco-related Pinterest profile here.

 So, that’s my list of 101 things to do when it’s raining on holiday.
 With any luck, the rain has already cleared by the time you get to the end of this list.
 If not, I hope you’ve got some ideas for how to spend the rest of your rainy day.
 Any suggestions to add?
 Let me know in the comments below…

 - 101 Travel-Themed Things To Do When You’re Bored At Home

 - 10 Travel Experiences Everyone Should have in their Lifetime